PatternAgents/Beacons4Bees/README.md

 ```

 The index file may contain a snapshot of live data, including a link to the data repository (data history).
-We may also include a forum link, whre visitors to that Hive can log their visit and observations.
+We may also include a forum link, where visitors to that Hive can log their visit and observations.

 ## How Can I Join? ##
 Put up a Beacon on your (or a Wild) Beehive, then submit a pull request for this repository to add the web page